Topics on this page

 A creditor can file for a Judgment on Affidavit (also known as an Affidavit Judgment) if it has documents that it believes prove that a Defendant owes the creditor a specific amount of money.

-The lawsuit starts by the Plaintiff/creditor filing a Complaint/Application and Affidavit in Support of Judgment (District Court form DC-CV-001).
-If the Defendant does not file a Notice of Intention to Defend (located at the bottom of the summons).
-If a notice of intent to defend is not filed, a judge will review the documents to see if they show that the Defendant does in fact owe the money to the Plaintiff/creditor.
-If the judge finds that the documents are adequate, the judge will rule in the Plaintiff/creditor’s favor without any further proof.
-If the judge finds that the documents are not adequate, the judge will deny the request for judgment and set the case for a new trial.
+The lawsuit starts by the Plaintiff (creditor) filing a Complaint and Affidavit in Support of Judgment.
+The Defendant then has 15 days to file a Notice of Intention to Defend (located at the bottom of the summons).
+If a notice of intent to defend is not filed, a judge will review the documents to see if they show that the Defendant does in fact owe the money to the Plaintiff.
+If the judge finds that the documents are adequate, the judge will rule in the Plaintiff’s favor without any further proof.
+If the judge finds that the documents are not adequate, the judge will deny the request for judgment and set the case for a trial.

 If you do not dispute that you owe the debt, one option is to accept a default judgment.

-If you do not file a Notice of Intention to Defend with the court or do not appear in court for the scheduled trial, the court can enter judgment against you for the amount the Plaintiff/creditor claimed.
-Once a default judgment is entered, you will be required to pay the creditor the amount of the debt claimed in the lawsuit and post-judgment interest will begin to accrue.
+If you do not file a Notice of Intention to Defend with the court or do not appear in court for the scheduled trial, the court can enter judgment against you for the amount the Plaintiff asked for.
+Once a default judgment is entered, you will be required to pay the Plaintiff the amount of the debt claimed in the lawsuit and post-judgment interest will begin to accrue.
 If you do not pay the judgment voluntarily, the creditor will still have to go through the legal process to collect that judgment.

 If you agree that you owe the debt, one possible option is to negotiate a settlement agreement with the creditor before the end of the 15 day period after you are served.